ionic-team/ionic-site/docs/v2/resources/forms/index.md

 This is very similar to how forms were made in Angular 1/Ionic 1 and will be the most familiar with other developers.

 >Note: If you use ngModel within a form tag, you have to provide a `name` property.
-If you do not, you must set `standalone` to try in ngModelOptions.
+If you do not, you must set `standalone` to true in ngModelOptions.

 ```html
 <!-- with name set -->